MorganBradbury/VictorianPlumbingRepo/VictorianPlumbing/Documentation/README.txt

 ﻿Hi Victorian Plumbing, Thank you for considering my application.

+The database can be found at the root of the repo called VictorianPlumbing.bacpac to insert into Microsoft SQL Server

 For the API, The following JSON Object was used for my example.
 All requests were made with Postman as I did not configure the app to use Cors.

 {